DarwinGMC/git-essential-training-5988161/example03.md

-This is a new line
+This is a new line, added a new text

 Added a new line